lazear/lass/README.md

 # lass - the lightweight assembler

-### lass is a lightweight x86 assembler written in C with a focus on portability
+### lass is a lightweight two-pass x86 assembler written in C with a focus on portability

 lass uses intel syntax, and currently supports nasm style labels (with $ and $$).

 Benefits: bare minimum of library calls: strtok, strcmp, strcpy, etc.

-Only a small number of instructions are supported, but with the framework in place, it will be easier to add more.
+A majority of the intel instruction set is supported, with complete support being the goal.

 ### to-do:
-* Implement second-pass parsing to resolve labels
-* Add in more op-codes (write a python script to generate opcode table header files)
+* Fix SIB addressing mode (mov eax, [ebp + eax*2 + 8], etc etc)